SPARC-FAIR-Codeathon/KnowMore/README.md

 ## Workflow
 The overall workflow of KnowMore is shown in the figure below.
 Our architecture consists of three main blocks that can all run independently:
 1. The front end of our app is based on a fork of the sparc-app where we have integrated additional UI elements and back-end logic for KnowMore.
+[Learn more about the sparc app](https://github.com/nih-sparc/sparc-app).
 2. The back-end consists of a Flask application that listen to front-end requests and launches the data processing jobs.
-3. The data processing and results generation is done through a Matlab code (for 'MAT' data files) and Python code (all other files) that are submitted to osparc.
+3. The data processing and results generation is done through a Matlab code (for 'MAT' data files) and Python code (all other datatypes) that are submitted to osparc.
+[Learn more about osparc](http://docs.osparc.io/).

 <br/>
 <p align="center">